 CFOs in public companies must also pay attention to shareholder interests.
 Today’s shareholders monitor not only a company’s financial strength but also the degree to which its financial practices meet standards for corporate social responsibility.

 CFO salaries vary according to company size and whether it is public or private.
-The median annual salary for CFOs is about $133,000, according to PayScale data as of March 2020.
+The median annual salary for CFOs is about $133,000, as of March 2020.

 The path to the C-suite is not always straightforward.
 Some aspiring leaders move up through the ranks of organizations, acquiring the experience, skills, and knowledge to take on C-suite positions along the way.
 Others may take a less conventional path and reach the C-suite by starting a business and guiding its growth.